 The transferability of credits earned at Central Baptist Theological Seminary is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the degree or diploma you earn in the educational program is also at the complete discretion of the institution to which you may seek to transfer.
-If the degree or diploma that you earn at this institution are not accepted at the institution.
+If the degree or diploma that you earn at this institution is not accepted at the institution to which you seek to transfer, you may be required to repeat some or all your coursework at that institution.
 For this reason, you should make certain that your attendance at this institution will meet your educational goals.
 This may include contacting an institution to which you may seek to transfer after attending Central Baptist Theological Seminary to determine if your credits or degree or diploma will transfer.